MichaelCurrin/react-router-quickstart/README.md

-## Background
+## Create a fresh project

-This project was created using this guide:
+This project was created using this guide and you can follow the steps too to get the latest official app.

 - [Quick Start](https://reactrouter.com/web/guides/quick-start) on the React Router site.